JWH709/Buffoon-Builder/Notes/NOTES.md

 - match swapped list with correct block tab ✔️
 - move introscreen around so the CRT effect is still applied to it ✔️
 - Fix info pop ups to fit with new logo ✔️
-- fix the screen shake mobile to desktop bug
 - cropping bug still exists on mobile ✔️
 - remove tilt on mobile ✔️
-- something to denote that mobile has swipe
+- something to denote that mobile has swipe ✔️
 - README.md

 ## Assets: